Exposure Breeds Empathy

 The fight for transgender rights has helped make the term “transgender” a household word, and helped many people to come out as transgender.

-As more and more people come out as transgender, Bird’s had a suggestion for how to communicate as people change their names and the pronouns they identify with.
+As more and more people come out as transgender, Bird has a suggestion for how to communicate as people change their names and the pronouns they identify with.

 “…because our transitions are slower and steadier than historic misconceptions can lead people to believe, there can be some confusion about when to call someone by their new name and pronouns.
 There’s no distinct points in physical transition at which a trans person becomes their true gender.
 As soon as they tell you their new name and pronouns, that’s when you start using that name and pronouns.
 And I know it can be difficult to make the change.
 You might slip up here and there.
 I’ve slipped up myself with other trans people.”
 He then goes on to say he thinks if we can change from calling Puff Daddy to P. Diddy, we can make the same effort for the people who are part of our lives.

 I was born in the early 1960s.
 People who were gay were rarely out of the closet when I was a kid.
-When I was in my high school, I didn’t know anyone who was gay—the first time I met someone who was “out” was during college.
+When I was in high school, I didn’t know anyone who was gay.
+The first time I met someone who was “out” was during college.

 One generation later, being gay in my kids’ high school was no big deal.
 One story I have told many times illustrates this: My son is a drummer and was active in many high school music activities.
 Each year, he went on his high school’s band trip.
 I was a chaperone for those trips.
 During his senior-year trip, as he and I were talking in the lobby of the hotel, I saw a young woman named Amanda coming down the hallway, holding hands with a young man.